 TRY Global was birthed out of this need to help vulnerable populations find a sense of peace and safety in their own minds and bodies.
 By incorporating the body into their recovery and educating them on the science and psychology behind the method itself, healing was able to happen.
 The TRY Global team now serves a wide array of individuals, including survivors genocide, orphans, refugees, elderly individuals, people with disabilities, vulnerable host-community members, and local humanitarians.

 About the TRY Method

 The TRY method is unique due to its grounding in neuroscience and a deep understanding of how the brain processes trauma.
-Studies show that, in addition to top-down approaches such as talk therapy, a bottom-up approach such as somatic (body-based) therapy is necessary to fully process unresolved traumas.
+Studies show that, in addition to top-down approaches such as talk therapy, a bottom-up approach such as somatic (body-based) therapy is necessary to fully process or integrate unresolved traumas.
 This is where TRY comes in.

-Consisting of so much more than yoga postures, the TRY method integrates many carefully thought-out, well-researched, and proven healing techniques in a specific yoga sequence that instils a feeling of safety and connection in practitioners.
+Consisting of so much more than yoga postures, the TRY method integrates many carefully thought-out, well-researched, and proven healing techniques in a specific yoga sequence that instills a feeling of safety and connection in practitioners.
 The method is easily adaptable to ensure accessibility for all levels, ages, and abilities.

 With regular practice, the method will help those suffering from the symptoms of trauma that are trapped in the body, including insomnia, anxiety, panic attacks, suicidal thoughts, shallow breath, social anxiety, hypervigilance, involuntary thoughts, and flashbacks.
 These techniques are delivered in a yoga sequence that rebalances the parasympathetic and sympathetic nervous systems, bringing about an overall feeling of well-being in students.